mattkjames7/SuperDARN/README.md

 # SuperDARN

 Some simple tools for reading and plotting SuperDARN data.
-Code here is based on some old code I wrote after transitioning from IDL to Python, there may be mistakes so use with caution!
+Code here is based on some old code I wrote after transitioning from IDL to Python, there will be mistakes so use with caution!

+Also, the name may change at some point...

 ## Installation